My Top 5 Tips:

-- There are three main things to consider before choosing yarn: gauge, "drape-ability" and care of fiber.
+There are three main things to consider before choosing yarn: gauge, "drape-ability" and care of fiber.
 You can knit something perfectly, but if the gauge doesn't quite work, or you want something the drapes and instead pick some yarn that doesn't move, you're going to be disappointed.

-- The cable holds a large number of stitches and you can see how increases will look when everything is bound off and on your body.
+The cable holds a large number of stitches and you can see how increases will look (and how it fits) when everything is bound off and the garment is on your body.

-- Those twisted skeins are gorgeous, but if you don't wind them before knitting you're asking to be the star in a horror movie entitled "Tangled, Part Deux."
+Those twisted skeins are gorgeous, but if you don't wind them before knitting you're asking to be the star in a horror movie entitled "Tangled, Part Deux."
 And if you've never done it before, look up a YouTube video on how to do it.
 At this moment I have a huge tangle to sent to me by someone who didn't know how to cake it!

-- Work out the "bugs" before you are making a mistake over 147 stitches in lace weight yarn!
+Work out the "bugs" before you are making the same mistake over 147 stitches in lace weight yarn!
+Enough said about that.

-- There are "spit-joins" and Russian joins, both of which work beautifully.
+There are spit joins and Russian joins, both of which work beautifully.
 But if you have a choice, and you're not confident with fancy joins, just join at the end of a row.

 Each project begins like a promising voyage – a calm sea, a steady breeze, blue skies overhead – but too often hits choppy seas, resulting in yards and yards of unraveling, and sometimes ends up in a shipwreck of a wretched sweater.
 “Jeez, look what the tide washed in!”